13. Paths Cross

 “No, don't do that.
 I’ll be there in a sec.”

-Stayed on the sidewalk until the corner of Foster loomed 50 yards ahead and cut across a series of sunless backyards with moldy cement patios; followed a rotted wood fence to a patch of lifeless black dirt with a rickety picnic table where the juicers sat with brown bags.
+Stayed on the sidewalk until the corner of Foster loomed 100 yards ahead and cut across a series of sunless backyards with moldy cement patios.

 Said howdy and strolled across a litter-strewn yard to the tenement where he lived with Luci, approaching the corner of the building opposite of where Foster intersected with Main, an approach that Henry (and the juicers) knew that no one could see from the street.